By “Safari Kay” Owner of Destined To Travel

 With the internet now over 20 years old many potential travelers turn to the internet for their travel needs.
 Many are seeking out specific travel destination information.
 They look for specific properties, and what each might offer.
 Newly married might opt for an exotic honeymoon destination.

 Here’s an example I was personally told about.
 It’s where they spotted an online ad featuring an exotic honeymoon destination.
 The young honeymoon couple in Europe saw an interesting ad on the internet.
 They were attracted to it and called the owner.
 It turned out the owner was originally from a specific village in England.
-A village familiar to the couple.
+A village is familiar to the couple.
 It was an automatic kinship they felt after talking with him.

 Looking for that perfect beach property: Look no further.
-Step out of your room and walk directly onto the beautiful white sand, tree lined beaches of Zanzibar directly on the Indian ocean.
+Step out of your room and walk directly onto the beautiful white sand, tree-lined beaches of Zanzibar directly on the Indian ocean.
 Lounge in comfort and relaxation.
 If you’re interested in being in the lap of luxury, contact John at the following number.

-(They lived in the U.K and were impressed that the person also was from a village in the UK; this specific village known to the couple, so immediately they felt a great bond, kinship).
+(They lived in the U.K and were impressed that the person also was from a village in the UK; this specific village is known to the couple, so immediately they felt a great bond, kinship).
 They felt they couldn’t go wrong.)